The Best Mattress For Back Pain Isn’t What You’d Expect

 Best Mattress For Back Pain

-Each individual person will have different needs when it comes to mattress size and firmness.
+By now you’ve probably figured out that there’s no one mattress for a bad back that’s right for everyone (no matter what the commercials say).
+Every individual will have different needs when it comes to mattress size and firmness.
 A 6’4” pro wrestler, for example, will have very different requirements than a fourth grader.

 Your mattress should be firm, but everyone will have different opinions of what “firm” means.
 A good rule of thumb is: the more you weigh, the firmer your mattress should be.
 But there is such a thing as too firm.
 Your mattress should provide support while also conforming to the natural curves of your spine.